 Community engagement

-The community will have various opportunities to participate in cutting-edge research that will focus on many different topics of importance to the East End community.
+The community will have various opportunities to participate in research that will focus topics of importance to the East End community.
 However, your participation is always your choice, your decision.
 You should never feel that you have to participate in any research.
 Before you participate in any research, feel free to ask any questions to ensure that it is what you want to do.
 Sometimes researchers offer a small stipend as a thank you, and other times, researchers do not have the funds to provide a stipend.
 Again, it is your choice to participate or not.

 Relevance